PrathameshDhote/HorizonHues/README.md

 Newsletter Section: Stay updated with the latest travel trends, destination spotlights, and exclusive offers by subscribing to our newsletter.

 ## Technologies Used
-Frontend: HTML5, CSS3, JavaScript
+Frontend: HTML5, CSS3, JavaScript.

-Backend: Node.js, Express.js
+Backend: Node.js, Express.js.

-Database: Firebase
+Database: Firebase.